Viator: What It Is and How to Book Your Next Experience

 Viator is a booking engine for tours, excursions, and experiences all over the world, and is owned by Tripadvisor.
 Think of it as Expedia, but instead of travel bookings like flights and hotels, it's for things to do when you're at your destination.

-And like Expedia, Viator doesn't actually provide anything you book, that's done by local tour companies.
-It's simply a one-stop shop for tours at your destination.
+And like Expedia, Viator doesn't actually provide anything you book; that's done by local tour companies.
+It's simply a one-stop shop for tours, activities, and things to do at your destination.
+If you're new to Viator, we'll explain the ins and outs of using the platform, plus recommend the best credit cards to use when booking travel.

 Key Takeaways